idvorkin/idvorkin.github.io/_td/recommender.md

 ### Understand Netflix (collect user behavior and present recommendations)

+- Connect a snitch to a website by attaching a call to all events happing on a site.
+Good evidence provides information to the system about a user’s taste.
+- It’s good to record all events because they might turn out to be useful later.
+- Implicit ratings are deduced from the events triggered by the user, while explicit ratings are the actual ratings a user inserts.

 ### How to monitor a system

+- Key performance indicators are good because they can be benchmarked and easily used to see whether your site is improving.
+- A visitor is converted when they perform a goal or do something that you’re hoping for.
+The conversion funnel shows a series of steps you want the user to take.
+- The conversion path is the actual path visitors take before converting.
+Understanding your site’s conversion funnel is important so you can understand how close users are to converting.
+- Analytics is important to understand and always have running.

 ### How to calculate ratings

 - Implict vs Explicit Rating - Users lie, implicit is better (see flossing example)
 - The bannana problem - knowing someone buys a bananna doesn't tell you much (See TF-IFD)

+- A user-item matrix is the data format for recommender algorithms.
+You can populate them by using explicit as well as implicit ratings or by indicating which items were consumed by the user in a binary matrix.
+- A rating is the glue that connects a user to an item.
+It can either be manually entered by the user or calculated based on the behavior of the user.
+- The time decay algorithm takes into account that not all information is equally important: old evidence is less important because people tend to change their tastes.
+- Inverse frequency factors into the equation because interactions with less popular items provide more information about the user than interactions with popular items.

 ### Non Personalized Recommendations